TatendaTorerwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that divides two variables.
 Script that that prints the power of variable.
 Script that converts a number to base 10.
+Script that prints all possible combinations of two letters.